folz/hackers-new/README.md

 A simple browser extension for Firefox and Chrome that adds items from HN's /newest page to the front page.

+*(The highlight in the screenshot is edited to draw attention to the new story; this extension doesn't change how HN is styled.)*

 ## Firefox

 https://addons.mozilla.org/en-US/firefox/addon/hackers-new/